K-Elias/RickMortyPicker/README.md

-# RickMortyPicker
+# SouthParkpicker

-An app that list your favorite Rick&Morty episode that you can pick yourself.
+An app that list your favorite South Park episode that you can pick yourself.

-React + Typescript
+technical environnement: React + Typescript